Deniz-Eren/dev-can-linux/README.md

                      Errors and warnings are printed to stderr normally when this option is not selected.
 Logging to syslog is not impacted by this option.
+    -s             - silent mode disables all CAN-bus TX capability -t             - user timestamp mode disables internal timestamping of CAN-bus messages.
+Instead the driver expects devctl() CAN_DEVCTL_SET_TIMESTAMP command (or set_timestamp()
+                     function in dev-can-linux headers) to set the timestamps.
+                     In the absence of this option the devctl() set_timestamp() command will synchronize the internal timestamp to the supplied timestamp (in milliseconds).
+By default this timestamp is with reference to boot-up time.
     -v             - verbose 1; prints out info to stdout -vv            - verbose 2; prints out info & debug to stdout -vvv           - verbose 3; prints out info, debug & trace to stdout;